flashbots/mev-job-board/specs/fuse.md

 3. Profit?

 ### Other
-If you need help don't hesitate to reach out in the Rari Capital discord: https://discord.gg/HzUMPuT
+If you need help don't hesitate to reach out in the Rari Capital Discord: https://discord.gg/HzUMPuT

 or DM me on Discord personally: `t11s#1559`